 I have taught memoir at MCTC and Minneapolis community ed. programs.

-In addition, I managed shelters for the homeless and visited incarcerated teens.
+In addition, in the past I managed shelters for the homeless and visited incarcerated teens.
 I am trained as a hospice volunteer and as a facilitator of Monologue Life Stories.

 I studied Indigenous healing, ceremony, and spiritual traditions with Earthwalks for Health and lived in Mexico and Israel.
 I have collected wisdom teachings from these cultures, as well as written memoirs of my adventures.